Geography of Chile: Border disputes with Argentina

-Chile despite being a small country has had borders disputes with other countries as well.
-One of those countries is Argentina.
-The border disputes between Chile and Argentina deal with the Patagonia region.
-One of the many disputes deals with the Southern ice-fields.
-The disagreements began when Argentina maps started to include part of the southern ice-fields.
-The dispute between these two countries deals with water, as this contested land contains one of the biggest (Second largest) reserves of potable water in the world.
-Despite these differing ideas about what land belongs to which country, the President of Chile claims that these issues will get resolved.
+Border disputes between Chile and Argentina involve the Patagonia region; one of the most prominent disputes concerns the countries' southern ice fields.
+The disagreements began when Argentine maps started to include part of the southern ice fields.
+The dispute centers on water resources, as this contested area contains the second-largest reserve of potable water in the world.
+Despite differing views on territorial ownership, former President of Chile Sebastián Piñera stated that these issues would eventually be resolved.

 Agricultural geography

-Agriculture comprises 4.4% of GDP (industry 31.4%, services 64.3%).
-A 2017 estimate has 8.881 million people working within the Chilean labor force, and 9.2% working within agriculture by occupation.
-Chile's labor force places fifty-ninth in the country comparison list according to the CIA World Factbook.
-Chile currently utilizes 14,015 Hectares of agricultural land.
+Agriculture accounts for 4.4% of GDP (industry 31.4%, services 64.3%).
+A 2017 estimate places 8.881 million people within the Chilean labor force, with 9.2% employed in agriculture by occupation.
+Chile's labor force ranks fifty-ninth globally according to the CIA World Factbook.
+Chile currently utilizes 14,015 hectares of agricultural land.
 Chilean agriculture includes the cultivation and trade of grapes, apples, pears, onions, wheat, corn, oats, peaches, garlic, asparagus, and beans.
-Grapes are the largest fruit export product with an export value of $1.76 billion.
+Grapes are the largest fruit export product, with an export value of $1.76 billion.
 Non-animal foods, fruit, and vegetable exports total about $11.7 billion.
-Beef and poultry industries, fish, wool and timber are also included.
+The beef and poultry industries, along with fish, wool, and timber, are also included.
 Animal products have an export value of $5.89 billion.
-Water heavy industries are causing groundwater, lake, and river depletion in Chile.
-Illegal water extractions are now becoming common in Chile.
-Exploiting the country's water has been detrimental to the citizens and animals that rely on these sources of water.
+Water-intensive industries are causing groundwater, lake, and river depletion in Chile.
+Illegal water extractions are becoming increasingly common.
+Exploiting the country's water resources has been detrimental to the citizens and animals that rely on them.

 Climate and weather

-Located on the west coast of South America, Chile has a total area of 756,102 km2.
-There are four climates that separate Chile.
-One of these climates is the dry climate.
-This is located the north above Santiago, the Atacama Desert has temperatures of up to 90 °F. The central part of Chile has a warmer climate that reaches up to 82.4 °F. The inner region of Chile has a snow climate.
-South of Chile there is a wet climate because of the Mediterranean coastline this leading the wet season to range from May to August.
-Summer in Chile lasts from December through February.
-Winter lasts from June through August with low temperatures up to -2 °C.
+Located on the west coast of South America, Chile has a total area of 756,102 km².
+The country is divided into four distinct climate zones.
+One of these is the dry climate, located in the north, above Santiago; the Atacama Desert experiences temperatures of up to 90 °F. The central part of Chile has a warmer climate, reaching up to 82.4 °F. The inner region of Chile has a snow climate.
+In southern Chile, there is a wet climate influenced by the Mediterranean coastline, with the wet season lasting from May to August.
+Summer in Chile lasts from December through February, while winter spans June through August, with low temperatures reaching -2 °C.

 Land use

 As of 2011, Chile allocates 21.1% of its land to agriculture.
-Chile's allocation percentage is smaller than its neighboring countries Argentina (53.9%) and Bolivia (34.3%), but larger than Peru's (18.8%).
-Of the land Chile devotes to agriculture, only 1.7% is arable land.
-Chile's diverse climate and small area is responsible for such a low percentage.
-Some desert countries like Egypt have a higher arable land percentage than Chile.
+Chile's allocation percentage is smaller than that of its neighboring countries—Argentina (53.9%) and Bolivia (34.3%), but larger than Peru's (18.8%).
+Of the land Chile devotes to agriculture, only 1.7% is arable.
+Chile's diverse climate and relatively small land area are responsible for this low percentage.
+Some desert countries, such as Egypt, have a higher percentage of arable land than Chile.